-No matter what time you decide to visit this amazing region, we are sure you will love your trekking experience in the Dolomites.
-Even though the Dolomites receive less precipitation on an annual basis than the majority of the Alps, just remember to pack for all conditions.
+No matter what time you decide to visit this amazing region, we are sure you will love your trekking experience in the Italian Dolomites.
+Even though the Italian Dolomites receive less precipitation on an annual basis than the majority of the Alps, just remember to pack for all conditions.
 The daily weather in the Italian Alps can vary dramatically, so come prepared for wet, hot and very cold!

 At the start of July, you will find soft snow on the passes and clearer trails.
 You will enjoy seeing classic Dolomite peaks and green mountain meadows making this a popular time to visit.
 The beautiful green valleys and pastures are often overflowing with wildflower colours!